uvsmtid/common-salt-states/docs/pillars/readme.md

 _and_
 (2) documentation of specific pillar file is avoided.
-In other words, all files under `docs/pillars/common` _always_ resemble pillar data structure used for `common` project and nothing else.
+In other words, all files under `docs/pillars/common` _always_ resemble pillar data structure used for `common` project_name and nothing else.

-Instead, general layout conventions for all files are documented in [docs/structure_and_conventions.md](docs/structure_and_conventions.md) and clarified in related project documentation.
+Instead, general layout conventions for all files are documented in [docs/structure_and_conventions.md](docs/structure_and_conventions.md) and clarified in related project_name documentation.
 And because number of files under `pillars` is rather small, there is no strong need for such convention.